replicatedhq/replicated-docs/docs/intro-kots.md

 ## About Installing with KOTS

+KOTS can be used to install applications in Kubernetes clusters, including air gapped clusters, embedded clusters provisioned on VMs or bare metal servers with Replicated kURL, or any existing cluster brought by the user.

+To install an application with KOTS, users first run an installation script to install KOTS in the target cluster and deploy the KOTS admin console.
+After KOTS is installed, users can log in to the KOTS admin console to upload their license file, configure the application, run preflight checks, and install and deploy the application.

-The following diagram demonstrates the options for installing an application with KOTS, including installing in an existing cluster, an embedded cluster, and in air gap environments:
+The following diagram demonstrates how a single application release promoted the Stable channel in the Replicated vendor platform can be installed using KOTS in an embedded cluster on a VM, in an air gapped cluster, and in an existing internet-connected cluster:

 <img alt="Embedded cluster, air gap, and existing cluster app installation workflows" src="/images/kots-installation-overview.png" width="650px"/>

 [View a larger version of this image](/images/kots-installation-overview.png)

+As shown in the diagram above:
+* For installations into existing clusters with access to the internet, users run a command to install KOTS in their cluster.
+* For embedded cluster installations on VMs or bare metal servers, users run an installation script that both provisions a cluster in their environment and installs KOTS in the cluster.
+* For installations in air gapped clusters, users download air gap bundles for KOTS and the application from the Replicated download portal and then provide the bundles during installation.

-As shown in the diagram above, customers can install an application with KOTS by first installing KOTS in the cluster.
-Then, they can use KOTS to configure and install the application.
+All users are provided a license file that allows them to install with KOTS.
+After KOTS is installed in the cluster, users can access the KOTS admin console to provide their license file and deploy the application.

-KOTS is installed in Kubernetes clusters.
-Customers can install in their own existing cluster.
-Or, for customers that do not have a cluster or that have less experience with Kubernetes, KOTS can also be installed in an embedded cluster on a VM or bare metal server.

-For more information about kURL, see [Introduction to kURL](/vendor/kurl-about).
+For more information about how to install applications with KOTS, see the [Installing an Application](/enterprise/installing-overview) section.

 ## KOTS User Interfaces

-This section describest the interfaces that users can use to install and manage applications with KOTS.
+This section describes the KOTS interfaces available to users for installing and managing applications.

 ### KOTS Admin Console

-KOTS provides an admin console to make it easy for customers to install, upgrade, and manage their application instance.

-The admin console is a user interface for KOTS that includes built-in functionality allowing users to install, manage, update, configure, monitor, backup and restore, and troubleshoot their application instances.
+KOTS provides an admin console to make it easy for users to install, manage, update, configure, monitor, backup and restore, and troubleshoot their application instance from a GUI.

+The following shows an example of the admin console dashboard for an application:

 ![Admin Console Dashboard](/images/guides/kots/application.png)